 In the map area, it appears all environments are related to supraglacial and/or proglacial processes.
 After much deliberation, review of pertinent literature, and review of the associated sediment packages; we are formally re-characterizing areas with large tracts of discontinuous elongated hummocks and aligned ridges oriented transverse to glacier flow from subglacially-controlled areas (Quade et al., 2001) to areas of supraglacial orgin.
-This decision was based on observation of relatively thick (3-8+ m) packages of supraglacial diamicton associated with these landform features and the regional extent of these features across Des Moines Lobe till plains associated with recessional ice advances.
+This decision was based on observation of relatively thick (3-8+ m) packages of supraglacial diamicton associated with these landform features and the regional extent of these features across DML till plains associated with recessional ice advances.
 The supraglacial environment is typically characterized by hummocky terrain that forms arcuate belts of moraine complexes and undulating plains with thick increments of supraglacial sediment (>3 m).
 It is now recognized from recent STATEMAP mapping efforts that numerous low-relief recessional moraines are present down the central axis of the DML.
 These features are not evident on the land surface but are visible on high-altitude imagery.
-These recessional features are associated with the Clare, Unique (newly recognized recessional moraine in Humboldt county), Renwick and West Bend moraine complexes.
 Most likely these features are related to supraglacial as well as proglacial processes.
-The proglacial environment is characterized by a host of relief patterns that encompass coarse-grained glaciofluvial ice-contact sediments associated with lake plains, fans and channel deposits, and fine-grained glaciolacustrine deposits associated with lake plains and fine-grained slackwater deposits mantling Late Wisconsin terraces along the Des Moines River in Humboldt county.
+Along the northwestern margin of the Des Moines Lobe moraines are higher relief features.
+It appears that readvances of ice during a span of several thousand years have complicated the mapping of end moraines.
+Thus, necessitating lumping moraines into complexes.
+In the mapping area, the terminal moraine of the DML is referred to as the Bemis-Altamont Moraine Complex.
+The Bemis Moraine was most likely overridden by several younger Altamont Advance(s) which are referred to as the Altamont Moraine Complex.
+In Emmet County, the youngest advance of DML ice is mapped as the Algona Moraine.
+The proglacial environment is characterized by a host of relief patterns that encompass coarse-grained glaciofluvial ice-contact sediments associated with glacial plains, fans and channel deposits, and fine-grained glaciolacustrine deposits. i.e., lake plains, ice-walled lake plains and fine-grained slackwater deposits mantling Late Wisconsin terraces along the West Fork of the Des Moines River in Emmet county.

-Thirteen landform sediment assemblage units were identified in the map area utilizing digital elevation models (DEMs), high altitude aerial photography, orthophotos, topographic expression, digitized soil and existing and new subsurface boring information.
-Twenty-five cores were collected in the county which represents well over 850 feet of new subsurface information obtained as part of this mapping project.
-The thirteen units are: Hudson Episode: depressions, alluvium, alluvium shallow to bedrock; Late Wisconsin Episode: sand dunes and sand sheets, till plain with discontinous elongated hummocky ridge forms, aligned ridge to discontinuous elongated hummocky ridge forms, till plain with linked depression systems and aligned ridge forms to discontinuous elongated hummocky ridge forms, till ridge, valley train outwash, valley train outwash shallow to bedrock, slackwater deposits overlying valley train outwash, and lake sediment small-scale landform features.
+Sixteen landform sediment assemblage units were identified in the map area utilizing digital elevation models (DEMs), high altitude aerial photography, orthophotos, topographic expression, digitized soil and existing and new subsurface boring information.
+Twenty-four cores were collected in the county which represents well over 1240 feet of new subsurface information obtained as part of this mapping project.
+The sixteen units are: Hudson Episode: depressions, alluvium, and postglacial lakes; Wisconsin Episode: sand dunes and sand sheets, till ridges (Bemis-Altamont Moraine Complex, Altamont Moraine Complex and Algona Moraine), till plain, till plain with discontinuous elongated hummocky ridge forms, till plain with linked depression systems and discontinuous elongated hummocky ridge forms, till plain with linked depression systems and discontinuous elongated hummocky ridge forms.
 The following is a description of each landform sediment assemblage listed by post-glacial and glaciogenic origin.